Carrier 59SC5A Error Code 33: Limit Circuit Fault

 Steps

-- Turn off power at the breaker and shut off the gas supply valve Locate the circuit breaker for your furnace and flip it to OFF.
-Find the gas shut-off valve on the gas line leading to the furnace and turn it to the closed position.
-If you smell gas at any point, leave the house immediately and call your gas company from outside.
+- Turn off electrical power at the breaker and shut off the gas supply valve Locate the furnace circuit breaker and flip it to OFF.
+Turn the gas shutoff valve to the OFF position (perpendicular to the pipe).
+If you smell gas, leave immediately and call your gas company.

-- Check and replace the air filter Remove the air filter from the return air duct or furnace cabinet.
-Hold it up to a light source.
-If you cannot see light through it easily, the filter is too dirty and needs to be replaced.
-Insert a new filter of the correct size with the airflow direction arrow pointing toward the furnace.
+- Check and replace the air filter Remove the air filter from the return air duct or furnace filter slot.
+If it is visibly dirty or clogged, replace it with a new filter of the correct size.
+Make sure the airflow direction arrow on the new filter points toward the furnace.

 When to Call a Professional